 Seth J. Gillihan, PhD, is a clinical assistant professor of psychology in the psychiatry department at the University of Pennsylvania.
 He is a licensed psychologist in Pennsylvania and maintains a private practice in Haverford, PA, where he provides specialized cognitive behavioral therapy (CBT) and mindfulness-based interventions for anxiety, depression, insomnia, posttraumatic stress disorder (PTSD), and obsessive-compulsive disorder (OCD).

 Gillihan has authored many journal articles and book chapters on CBT for anxiety and depression and the role of brain imaging in psychiatry.
-His books include Retrain Your Brain: Cognitive Behavioral Therapy in 7 Weeks, a self-directed workbook for managing depression and anxiety, and Overcoming OCD: A Journey to Recovery, which he co-wrote with Janet Singer.
+His books include The CBT Deck, featuring 101 practices to improve thoughts, be in the moment, and take action in your life; A Mindful Year: 365 Ways to Find Connection and the Sacred in Everyday Life, co-written with Dr. Aria Campbell-Danesh; Cognitive Behavioral Therapy Made Simple; Retrain Your Brain: Cognitive Behavioral Therapy in 7 Weeks, a self-directed workbook for managing depression and anxiety; and Overcoming OCD: A Journey to Recovery, which he co-wrote with Janet Singer.

 In 2012, he was named a fellow of the Center for Neuroscience & Society at the University of Pennsylvania.